zenlyticgreg/zenlytic-docs-gitbook/8_authentication/entra-snowflake-what-to-send.md

 4. In the Application ID URI section, copy the value.

-5. TIP: Make sure to keep this information secure and share it only with your Zenlytic contact.
+    a. **TIP**: Make sure to keep this information secure and share it only with your Zenlytic contact.

 ![entra-snowflake-what-to-send_image_4.png](/assets/8_authentication/entra-snowflake-what-to-send_image_4.png)